Fairy-lock: English tradition

 Which once untangled, much misfortune bodes."

-Therefore, the appellation of elf lock or fairy lock could be attributed to any various tangles and knots of unknown origins appearing in the manes of beasts or hair of sleeping children.
+Therefore, the appellation of elf lock or fairy lock could be attributed to any various tangles and knots of unknown origin appearing in the manes of beasts or hair of sleeping children.

 It can also refer to tangles of elflocks or fairy-locks in human hair.
 In King Lear, when Edgar impersonates a madman, "elf all my hair in knots."
 (Lear, ii.
 3.)
 What Edgar has done, simply put, is made a mess of his hair.

 See also Jane Eyre, Ch.
 XIX; Jane's description of Rochester disguised as a gypsy: "... elf-locks bristled out from beneath a white band ..."

 German tradition

 German counterparts of the "elf-lock" are Alpzopf, Drutenzopf, Wichtelzopf, Weichelzopf, Mahrenlocke, Elfklatte, etc. (where alp, drude, mare, and wight are given as the beings responsible).
 Grimm, who compiled the list, also remarked on the similarity to Frau Holle, who entangled people's hair and herself had matted hair.
 The use of the word elf seems to have declined steadily in English, becoming a rural dialect term, before being revived by translations of fairy tales in the nineteenth century and fantasy fiction in the twentieth.